When “safe passage” becomes a price, not a principle

 This model is not unfamiliar to anyone who has lived or worked in environments where informal coercion substitutes for formal security.

-In many countries where I have worked, “car attendants” would offer to watch your vehicle for a small fee.
+In numerous locations around the world, I have found myself engaging with “car attendants”, who would offer to watch your vehicle for a small fee.
 Everyone understood the unspoken rule.
 Pay a small fee, and your car would likely remain untouched.
 Decline, and the probability of damage increased dramatically.
-The service was not security—it was the monetisation of risk created by the very people offering protection.
+The service was not security—it was the monetization of risk created by the very people offering protection.

 The Strait of Hormuz increasingly operates on the same logic, but scaled to global trade.